noahgibbs/rails_ruby_bench/README.md

 ## Running the Benchmark Locally

-First, run setup.rb.
+First, run packer/setup.rb from the root of this repo.
 This will clone your chosen Ruby and Discourse versions.

 Then set up a Discourse development environment.
 There's a script in the Discourse directory to do it on OS X under